 The conception of human dignity is fundamentally linked to the life of the mind which in tum is closely linked to language as a basic means of communication.
 Language is a rudiment of consciousness and close to the core of personality; deprivations in relation to language deeply affect identity.
 At this point we are concerned with the deprivations imposed upon an individual because he is a member of a group with a special language.
 Language is broadly understood to include all the means (signs and symbols), phonetic and phonemic, by which people communicate with each other.
 So conceived, language is a most important instrument of enlightenment and skill and also a significant base value for the performance of many different social roles.
 Further, language is commonly taken as a prime indicator of an individual's group identifications.
 In the words of Dr. Joshua A. Fishman,

 [L]anguage is not merely a means of interpersonal communication and influence.
 It is not merely a carrier of content, whether latent or manifest.
 Language itself is content, a referent for loyalties and animosities, an indicator of social statuses and personal relationships, a marker of situations and topics as well as of the societal goals and the large-scale value-laden arenas of interaction that typify every speech community.

 Date of Authorship for this Version

 McDougal, Myres S.; Chen, Lung-chu; and Lasswell, Harold D., "Freedom from Discrimination in Choice of Language and International Human Rights" (1976).
 Faculty Scholarship Series.
-Paper 2650.
+2650.